-Proactive family-history assessment for cancer has previously been studied in primary care, though the focus was on breast cancer in women aged 30-60 years, missing the opportunity to capture a significant proportion of individuals above population-risk for other cancers(20).
-Moreover, family-history assessment was using postal surveys and in a largely white population.
-Although response rate was higher than our study (16.1% vs 9.8%), additional resources required for postal survey compared to online assessment make implementation and scalability more difficult.
-Of their responses, 11.4% of the women responding were at increased risk of breast cancer, similar to our results (11.3%).
-The study also assessed opportunistic assessment but determined this to be sub-optimal leading to fewer women identified at increased risk of breast cancer.
-Our study highlights barriers to uptake in primary care requiring consideration to maximise impact and minimise inequity.

-Furthermore, our responses predominantly being from females despite a majority male population invited is consistent with a population-based study suggesting males are less likely to report family-history of cancer(35).
+Proactive family history assessment for cancer has previously been studied in primary care by Qureshi and colleagues, though the focus was on breast cancer in women aged 30-60 years, missing the opportunity to capture a significant proportion of individuals above population-risk for other cancers.
+Of the population in a largely white population.
+Although response rate was higher than the current study (16% vs 10%), additional resources required for postal survey compared to online assessment make implementation and scalability more difficult.
+In Qureshi et al, 11.4% of the women responding were at increased risk of breast cancer, similar to this study's results (11.3%).
+Their study also assessed opportunistic assessment but determined this to be sub-optimal, leading to fewer women identified at increased risk of breast cancer.
+This study highlighted barriers to uptake in primary care requiring consideration to maximise impact and minimise inequity.
+Furthermore, the responses in this study being predominantly from females despite a majority male population being invited is consistent with a population-based study suggesting males are less likely to report family history of cancer.